top of page

 I hope you’ll make a day trip to Jackson to visit these cemeteries and perhaps the Jewish cemetery as well!
 It’s a fascinating story told through the monuments and graveyards of the Founders, whose grit and determination established a city; the Builders whose lofty vision created a thriving business and arts center in Western Tennessee; and the workers whose blood, sweat and tears made the vision come true.
 All in all, a great way to spend a day for us graveyard tourists in a beautiful historic city!

-I would be remiss not to point out that Jackson and its nearby areas has contributed a HUGE amount of musical talent, and you can celebrate the legacies of Carl Perkins, Tina Turner, Sonny Boy Williamson, Wanda Jackson and more at the Carnegie Legends of Tennessee Music Museum which has the largest collections of Americana music memorabilia in the world, and the International Rock-A-Billy Hall of Fame.
+I would be remiss not to point out that Jackson and its nearby areas have contributed a HUGE amount of musical talent, and you can celebrate the legacies of Carl Perkins, Tina Turner, Sonny Boy Williamson, Wanda Jackson and more at the Carnegie Legends of Tennessee Music Museum which has the largest collections of Americana music memorabilia in the world, and the International Rock-A-Billy Hall of Fame.
 Be sure to check them out while you’re there!

 Recent Posts